jessemillar/dotfiles/README.md

 1. Install Aseprite from Humble Bundle

 ### Ansible
-There are a few Ansible playbooks included in the repo that are not called as part of `bootstrap.sh`.
-Depending on which machine I'm configuring, I'll manually run one (or all) of the below playbooks via `ansible-playbook --ask-become-pass PLAYBOOK`.
+`ansible-playbook-main.yml` is a combination of multiple playbooks that get my system up to speed quickly with minimal user interaction.
+There are a few Ansible playbooks included in the repo that are not called as part of `ansible-playbook-main.yml`.
+Depending on which machine I'm configuring, I'll manually run one (or all) of the non-included playbooks via `ansible-playbook --ask-become-pass PLAYBOOK` after the successful completion of `ansible-playbook-main.yml`.
-- `ansible-playbook-personal.yml` (my work laptop doesn't allow certain applications to be installed)
-- `ansible-playbook-work.yml`

 ## TODO
 - [ ] Set up testing with Travis